SpreadBand/django-elsewhere/README.markdown

     {{ profile.network.icon_url }}

-To enable the icons in production, you'll need to point your webserver to the icon directory.
+To enable the icons in production, you'll need to point your webserver to the icon directory (or run build_static if using django-staticmedia).

+You can also use an icon pack.
+To do so, just set ELSEWHERE_ICON_PACK in your settings file and copy the icons to the elsewhere media folder.
+Make sure the icons are the same name as specified in the settings or in the default list.

 This is controlled by the ELSEWHERE_MEDIA_DIR environement variable, which defaults to "/images/elsewhere/".
 The default path to an icon is like: /elsewhere/img/vox.png